Goldman Sachs Charitable Gift Fund

 How does Goldman Sachs Charitable Gift Fund spend its money?

 Goldman Sachs Charitable Gift Fund directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Goldman Sachs Charitable Gift Fund tax-deductible?